 - Added an implicit bias segment to the orientation with external grant panelists

-- Established the ongoing I am a Vermont Artist interview series and exhibits to amplify the work of diverse creatives in Vermont
+- Established the I am a Vermont Artist interview series and exhibits to amplify the work of diverse creatives in Vermont

 - Established a network of advisors representing people of diverse ethnicity, race, gender identity, religion, ability, and age

 - Revising our employee handbook and personnel policies (in collaboration with the Vermont Humanities Council) with a rigorous emphasis on IDEA practices

 - Exploring ways to offer anti-racism training and resources to Vermont arts and cultural organizations